muu77muu/AI-StudyAssistant/README.md

 # AI-StudyAssistant
-An AI Study Assistant who will help you in your studies by generating notes, practice questions, and other materials to support your learning.
+An AI Study Assistant who will provide help in your studies by generating notes, practice questions, and other additional features to support your learning.

 ## Existing Core Features
-- NA -
+_- NA -_

 ## Existing Additional Features
-- NA -
+_- NA -_

 ## Planned Core Features
 1. Learning Dashboard